 The dust scrabbers 4 should be cleaned on a regular basis.
-For this purpose, use a screwdriver to lift the dust scrabb

 For this purpose, use a screwdriver to lift the dust scrabbers out of the slider tubes, clean them thoroughly with compressed air, spray the fork tubes and dust scrabbers with silicon oil and press the scrabbers back into the slider tubes.